 On the Horizon

-While currently there is no cure for Celiac and strict adherence to a gluten-free diet is the only treatment, research is being conducted by leading Celiac research centers and pharmaceutical companies worldwide for possible future treatment methods.
-Perhaps one day there will be a pill or vaccine available for the Celiac population to take in addition to following a gluten-free diet (i.e. in the case of accidental gluten ingestion) or possibly – in place of.
-Recent treatment studies include: the therapeutic drugs Larazotide Acetate (Alba) and ALV-003 (Alvine).
-ImmusanT, a privately held biotechnology company located in Cambridge, MA, raised $20 million in financing to advance development of the immunotherapeutic Nexvax2 vaccine.
+While currently there is no cure for Celiac and strict adherence to a gluten-free diet is the only treatment, research on future treatment methods is being conducted by leading Celiac research centers and pharmaceutical companies around the globe.
+Perhaps one day there will be a pill available to take in addition to following a gluten-free diet (i.e. in the case of accidental gluten ingestion) or a vaccine (for prevention & treatment).
+Recent studies include: the therapeutic drugs Larazotide Acetate (Innnovate Biopharmaceuticals’ INN-202) (formerly know as Alba’s AT-1001) and ALV-003 (Alvine).
+ImmusanT, a privately held biotechnology company located in Cambridge, MA, raised $40 million in financing to advance development of the immunotherapeutic Nexvax2 vaccine, which is currently the only “disease modifying” (would be able to consume gluten, without issue) treatment.
 Avaxia Biologics, out of Lexington, MA has received several grants to study a therapeutic treatment (AVX-470) as well.
 BioLineRx announced in September that pre-clinical results demonstrated safety of BL-7010, an oral therapeutic treatment.
 In Valencia, Spain clinical trials are being conducted on Biopolis’ Probiotic ES1.
 Studies involve several phases and can take many years to complete, but future treatment methods look promising.
 Research is also underway in Italy and the Netherlands using stem cell transplants which could one day restore gluten tolerance to celiacs.

 The University of Chicago’s Celiac Research Center, among others, is at the forefront of research and education.
 Their annually published Research Summary Report outlines exciting discoveries which most certainly will have a great impact on the diagnosis and treatment of Celiac Disease.
-Open HERE to view a copy of their most current (2012) Research Report.
+Open HERE to view a copy of their most current Year-End Research Report (2017).
+“There is today strong evidence that a cure that would allow to freely eat gluten is possible.
+However, it is further down the road and may take 10-20 years to be available to patients with celiac disease” Dr. Dr. Bana Jabri, professor at University of Chicago and one of the world’s leading researchers of celiac disease (as noted in Media Planet article (6.2013).

 For research being conducted at other notable US Celiac Research Centers please visit “Resources”, for a listing of nationwide centers to contact.